linda-lai/linda-lai.github.io/README.md

 Without an exact idea for the design in mind yet, overall I knew I wanted something which was extremely graphic, type heavy and monochrome, using contrast and pops of colour hidden throughout, going for a minimalist yet modern design.
 I decided to break each section by alternating between a predominately black design (with white features) with a predominately white design (with black features) for contrast and consistency.

 ### Logo
-My logo's aesthetic was drawn from the visual symmetry between the square shape with the squared function as a representation of my alliterated initials.
+The aesthetic for my logo was drawn from the visual symmetry between the square shape with the squared function as a representation of my alliterated initials.
 I liked the subtle mathematical reference and nod to the initials in my name.
 I also choose this style as it could be easily rendered and integrated into my website from Figma as an svg.

 ### Colour Scheme
 I aimed to keep the colour scheme largely monochrome, with subtle pops of colour throughout.
 In Figma, I played around with different shades of black and white to find a sample that contrasted and complemented well together.
 Inspired by the colours and lines of geometric Mondrian paintings, I decided to use primary colours (red, blue and yellow), as the colours and inspiration fit well with my focus on basic shapes, lines and colours rendered in geometric and abstract forms.